To be prayed on 9 consecutive days from October 9 to October 17, St. Ignatius of Antioch’s feast day.

 A novena is a prayer or series of prayers typically prayed over nine days.
 When prayed personally, novenas are a way for us to grow in devotion, strive for virtue, or seek divine help for the needs in our life or the world.
 When prayed in community, a novena is all those things magnified as we join our sisters and brothers in praying for a common intention.

 God loves you just the same, and you're welcome to join and rejoin any day.
-The beauty and gift of praying a novena together is that we can be certain other in the community are praying the novena.
+The beauty and gift of praying a novena together is that we can be certain others in the community are praying the novena.
 Even if we forget, our community continues to pray for us and on our behalf.

 Pick a regular time to pray the novena by yourself, with your family, or with other parishioners.
 Light a candle next to a crucifix or cross in your home, close your eyes and take a few breaths, asking for God to be with you, and then begin with the sign of the cross.
 If you’re praying with others, you can pray in unison, or you can take turns praying the different sections of the prayer.